-The dispatch of Duke and Progress generation only moderately explained variations in base AFC, as shown by the "Generation Contribution" in Figure 10.
-The low Base AFC at the time of the TSR refusal was not caused by generation movement.
+The dispatch of Duke and Progress generation explains much of variations in base AFC, as shown by the "Generation Contribution" in Figure 10.
+Times when the Base AFC equals the Flowgate Rating are caused by the monitored component being out of service and thus having zero flow.
+Following that, most of the Generation Contribution is explained by two generators.